 Custom Default Values

-A good programming practice is, when we declare fields in the class, to explicitly initialize them with some default value, even if the default value is zero.
-This will make our code clearer and easy to read.
+Good programming practice requires declaration of fields in the class followed by explicit initialization with a default value, even if the default value is zero.
+This will make our code clearer and easier to read.

-One example for such initialization is the modified example class SampleClass from the previous section:
+An example of initialization is shown in the modified SampleClass of the previous section: